lewis6991/async.nvim/README.md

 ## Task Objects

 Tasks represent asynchronous operations.
-They can be awaited (pausing execution until completion) or cancelled.
+They can be awaited (pausing execution until completion) or closed.
 This makes them ideal for complex workflows, supporting cancellation, timeouts, and multiple consumers.

 ---